jonstephens85/colmap-gradio/README.md

 This project provides a **Gradio-based UI** for running **COLMAP** without using the command line.
 It works on **macOS** and has been tested with the specified package versions.

+Watch the [video guide](https://youtu.be/VM6trBcPlaU) to make it easier to follow along!!!

 ---

 ## ⚙️ Installation